jlmn-code/group-nmr-project/README.md

 ## 3. FILTER & REDUCE THE SIZE

-With our DataFrame and other simple lines of code, we can reduce file sizes and improve tables for data analysis and the automatic elucidation and integration of custom spectra.
+With our DataFrame and other simple lines of code (#LOOP-TO-CREATE-ADATAFRAME-+-1^ST^-AND-POWERFUL-FILTER) , we can reduce file sizes and improve tables for data analysis and the automatic elucidation and integration of custom spectra.
 The table and figure below show 5 rows of the sorted table and the new resulting HSQC free to noise.

 <table style="width: 100%;">
   <tr>